-2020-2021 ANNUAL REPORT 17
+2020-2021 ANNUAL REPORT 17 Agenda Page 45 of 59

 Regional Evaluation Framework (REF) - Implementing the Growth Plan

 The REF is the approval process by which the Board ensures new statutory plans align with the policies of the Growth Plan.
 Statutory Plans include municipal long-range land use plans (named Municipal Development Plans) and large-scale community plans (named Area Structure Plans and Area Redevelopment Plans).
 Intermunicipal Development Plans must also be reviewed and approved by the Board.
 Statutory plans and certain statutory plan amendments must be approved by the Board before they can come into effect and be constructed.